dataronio/CarND-Traffic_Sign_Classifier-P2/writeup.md

 * validation set accuracy of 0.96
 * test set accuracy of 0.943

+Test set accuracy holds up quite nicely.
+I do not feel that overfit is a major issue.

 ### Test the Model on New Images ###